True Colors (Cyndi Lauper song)

 "True Colors" is a song written by American songwriters Billy Steinberg and Tom Kelly.
-It was both the title track and the first single released from American singer Cyndi Lauper's second album (1986).
-Released late in the summer of 1986, the song would become a major hit for Lauper, spending two weeks at number one on the US Billboard Hot 100, becoming her last single to occupy the top of the chart.
+It was both the title track and the first single released from American singer-songwriter and actress Cyndi Lauper's second studio album of the same name (1986).
+Produced by Lauper and Lennie Petze, and released in August 1986 by Epic Records, the song spent two weeks at number one on the US Billboard Hot 100, being Lauper's second and last single to occupy the top of the chart.
 It received a Grammy Award nomination for Best Female Pop Vocal Performance.
+The accompanying music video was directed by Patricia Birch.

 Composition

 Billy Steinberg originally wrote "True Colors" about his own mother.
 Tom Kelly altered the first verse and the duo originally submitted the song to Anne Murray, who passed on recording it, and then to Cyndi Lauper.
 Their demo was in the form of a piano-based gospel ballad like "Bridge over Troubled Water".
 Steinberg told Songfacts that "Cyndi completely dismantled that sort of traditional arrangement and came up with something that was breathtaking and stark."
 Other songs they wrote for Lauper include "I Drove All Night" and "Unconditional Love".